StealthyAD/Standify/README.md

 - R: You can convert mp3 files & compress files to reduce size: "Stand > Lua Scripts > Standify > WAV Compress & Converter"

 Why the sound is too loud?
 - R: You can amplify the sound by using various software like Audacity, Premiere Pro, etc...
+Then we don't have volume parameter because the .dll file don't provide volume control.